 - Predominantly occurs in the axilla, groin, perineum, buttocks, scrotum and submammary regions.
 The axilla and groin are the most commonly affected sites.

 - Early lesions are solitary, painful and pruritic nodules and multiple sites may be affected at the same time.
 They may persist for weeks or months.
 Any subcutaneous extension appears as indurated plaques.
 Episodes of acute cellulitis may occur.

 - The nodules develop into pustules and eventually rupture with discharge of purulent material.

-- Healing occurs with dense fibrosis.
+- Healing occurs with dense fibrosis, so scarring is common.